kiedunne/CV/README.md

 <h3 align='center'>I'm a full-stack developer and previous neuroscience researcher that has a passion for design and wel-tested, sustainable code.</h3>

-After spending the last decade working in many different realms of psychiatic and neurocience research, including; spinal cord injury, psychiatric neuroimaging, and drug addiction, I learnt how to code at <a href="http://www.makersacademy.com/">Makers Academy</a>, a dev bootcamp specializing in Ruby, Rails, Javascript, TDD and agile methodologies.
+After spending the last decade working in many different realms of psychiatric and neuroscience research, including; spinal cord injury, psychiatric neuroimaging, and drug addiction, I learnt how to code at <a href="http://www.makersacademy.com/">Makers Academy</a>, a dev bootcamp specializing in Ruby, Rails, Javascript, TDD and agile methodologies.

 I'm looking for a Junior Developer role with a team who are just as passionate about clean and sustainable code and creating digital products that make the world a better place.